w3c/wai-tutorials/source/tables/multi-directional.html.erb.md

 The following table of opening times has header information in both, the top row and the first column.
 All header cells are marked up as `<th>` cells with add `scope` attributes added.

-In the header row, the `col` value for `scope` associates each heading cell with the data cells in the column.
-In the header column, the `row` value associates the individual headings with their rows.
+In the header row, the `col` value for `scope` associates each header cell with the data cells in the column.
+In the header column, the `row` value associates the individual headers with their rows.

 {::nomarkdown}
 <%= sample_start %>